zeroc00I/VirtualAndroidToBugHunt/README.md

 ### Install this extension:
 https://chrome.google.com/webstore/detail/apk-downloader/fgljidimohbcmjdabiecfeikkmpbjegm
-### Will be required that you fill a input with a link app from Google Play Store: https://play.google.com/store
+### It will be required that you fill an input with a link app from Google Play Store: https://play.google.com/store
 #### E.g: https://play.google.com/store/apps/details?id=com.facebook.katana
 ----
 References